boegel/easybuild-wiki/Using-a-custom-module-naming-scheme.md

 In module you've just created, the `det_full_module_name` method should be implemented that receives a dictionary-like value as argument which represents a parsed easyconfig file, and need to produce the module name as a string.
 The class providing this function must derive from `ModuleNamingScheme` which is provided by the EasyBuild framework.

-Below, we implement a simple module naming scheme that uses the toolchain name and version as prefix in the module name to yield a hierarchically organized set of modules, e.g. `ictce/4.1.13/gzip/1.5`, `goolf/1.4.10/gzip/1.5`, etc., rather than as an extension to the version (as is done in the default EasyBuild module naming scheme, e.g. `gzip/1.5-ictce-4.1.13`):
+Below, we implement a simple module naming scheme that uses the toolchain name and version as prefix in the module name to yield a hierarchically organized set of modules, e.g. `ictce/4.1.13/gzip/1.5`, `goolf/1.4.10/gzip/1.5`, etc., rather than as an extension to the version (as is done in the default EasyBuild module naming scheme, e.g. `gzip/1.5-ictce-4.1.13`, `gzip/1.5-goolf-1.4.10`, etc.):

 ```python
 import os